 Welcome to The Conservation Volunteers in Leicestershire and Rutland.

 We co-ordinate and run a wide range of projects within the two counties which offer a variety of opportunities for people to get involved in improving their local green spaces through practical conservation work, food growing and participation in community projects.

-There are opportunities to suit people of all ages and walks of life.
-You can gain new skills and make a real difference to your local environment.
+There are opportunities to suit people of all ages, abilities and walks of life.
+You can gain new skills and make a real difference to your local community.